ycdxsb/PocOrExp_in_Github/2025/README.md

 - [https://github.com/gamesarchive/CVE-2025-48543](https://github.com/gamesarchive/CVE-2025-48543) :  ![starts](https://img.shields.io/github/stars/gamesarchive/CVE-2025-48543.svg) ![forks](https://img.shields.io/github/forks/gamesarchive/CVE-2025-48543.svg)

 ## CVE-2025-48507
- The security state of the calling processor into Arm® Trusted Firmware (TF-A) is not used and could potentially allow non-secure processors access to secure memories, access to crypto operations, and the ability to turn on and off subsystems within the SOC.
+ The security state of the calling processor into Trusted Firmware (TF-A) is not used and could potentially allow non-secure processors access to secure memories, access to crypto operations, and the ability to turn on and off subsystems within the SOC.